 We don’t want to be bound by what the FDA says in the 510k pre-sub meeting

 510k pre-sub meetings are “non-binding.”
 That means that the FDA can change their mind, but it also means you don’t have to do everything the FDA says in a 510k pre-sub meeting.
 If you don’t ask a question about testing requirements, that doesn’t mean that the FDA does not have any testing requirements.
 The FDA knows what previous companies have submitted for testing better than you do, and they may be in the process of evaluating a draft special controls guidance.
 If you ask questions, you will have better insights into what the FDA expects.
 Understanding FDA expectations helps you write better rationales for testing or test avoidance.
-You also might learn about deadlines for implementation of new testing requirements that you might be able to avoid.
-Finally, you can ask the FDA about possible testing options you are considering if your most optimistic testing plans are denied by the FDA.
+You also might learn about deadlines for the implementation of new testing requirements that you might be able to avoid.
+Finally, you can ask the FDA about possible testing options you are considering if the FDA denies your most optimistic testing plans.

 There is already a guidance document for our device

 Not all device classifications have a guidance document explaining what information should be submitted in a pre-market 510k submission.
 However, there almost one hundred Class II Special Controls Guidance Documents.
 Therefore, there is a good chance that the FDA published special controls as part of the regulation for your device or as a guidance document.
 As part of the special controls, the FDA defines what performance testing is required for your device.
 If you already know what testing is required, then the value in requesting 510k pre-sub meetings is diminished.
 But at least three other key benefits remain.

 First, you can verify that the predicate you plan to use for comparative testing is not going to be a problem.
 Although the FDA can’t tell you which predicate to pick, the FDA can tell you if there is a problem with the predicate you have selected.
 This is especially important if the product is not currently registered and listed, because you may not know if the device was withdrawn from the market after it was cleared.